This job search feature is for Premium Users.

-Classes are generally held during the day, although some are offered in the evenings and weekends to accommodate students who have jobs or family obligations.
+College and university courses are generally during the day, although some are offered in the evenings or on weekends to accommodate students who have jobs or other obligations.

 Postsecondary teachers’ schedules generally are flexible.
-Full-time teachers need to be on campus to teach classes and have office hours.
-Otherwise, they are free to set their schedule to prepare for classes and grade assignments.
-They may also spend time carrying out administrative responsibilities, such as serving on committees.
+Full-time teachers typically need to be on campus to teach classes and have office hours but otherwise are free to set their own schedules.

-Overall employment of postsecondary teachers is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
-Enrollment at postsecondary institutions is expected to continue to rise.
-The majority of employment growth is likely to be in part-time positions.
+Overall employment of postsecondary teachers is projected to grow 12 percent from 2020 to 2030, faster than the average for all occupations.

 How to Become a Postsecondary Teacher

-Postsecondary teachers who work for 4-year colleges and universities typically need a doctoral degree in their field of degree.
-For some specialties or for part-time positions, schools may hire those with a master’s degree or those who are doctoral degree candidates.
+Postsecondary teachers who work for 4-year colleges and universities typically need a Ph.D. or other doctorate in their field of degree.
+For some specialties or for part-time positions, schools may hire those with a master’s degree or who are doctoral degree candidates.

-Doctoral programs generally take multiple years to complete, and students must already possess a bachelor’s or master’s degree before enrolling in a doctoral program.
-Doctoral students spend time writing a doctoral dissertation, which is a paper presenting original research in the student’s field of study, which they then defend in questioning from experts.
+Doctoral programs usually take several years to complete, and students typically need a bachelor’s or master’s degree to enroll.
+Most Ph.D. programs require students to write a doctoral dissertation, a paper presenting original research in their field of study, which they then defend in questioning from experts.
 Candidates usually specialize in a subfield, such as organic chemistry or European history.

 Work Experience in a Related Occupation

-Some institutions may prefer to hire those with teaching or other work experience, but this is not a requirement for all fields or for all employers.
+Institutions may prefer to hire those with teaching or other work experience.

-In health specialties, art, law, or education fields, hands-on work experience in the industry can be important.
-Postsecondary teachers in these fields often gain experience by working in an occupation related to their field of expertise.
+In some fields, such as health specialties, art, law, and education, hands-on work experience is especially important.
+Postsecondary teachers in these fields often gain experience by working in an occupation related to their field of study.

-In fields such as biological science, physics, and chemistry, some postsecondary teachers have postdoctoral research experience.
+In other fields, such as biological science, physics, and chemistry, some postsecondary teachers have postdoctoral research experience.
 Sometimes called a “post-doc,” this experience takes the form of a job that usually involves working for 2 to 3 years as a research associate or in a similar position, often at a college or university.

-Some postsecondary teachers gain teaching experience by working as graduate teaching assistants—students who are enrolled in a graduate program and teach classes in the institution in which they are enrolled.
+Some postsecondary teachers gain teaching experience by working as graduate teaching assistants—students who are enrolled in a graduate program and teach classes at the institution in which they are enrolled.

 Licenses, Certifications, and Registrations

-A major goal for postsecondary teachers with a doctoral degree is attaining a tenure—a guarantee that a professor cannot be fired without just cause.
-It can take up to 7 years of moving up the ranks in tenure-track positions.
-The ranks are assistant professor, associate professor, and professor.
-Tenure is granted through a review of the candidate’s research, contribution to the institution, and teaching.
+Postsecondary teachers with a doctoral degree often seek tenure—a guarantee that a professor cannot be fired without just cause.
+Attaining tenure may take up to 7 years of progressing through the positions by rank: assistant professor, associate professor, and professor.
+The decision to grant tenure is based on a candidate’s research, contribution to the institution, and teaching.

-Some tenured professors advance to administrative positions, such as dean or president.
+Some professors advance to high-level administrative positions, such as dean or president.
 For information on deans and other administrative positions, see the profile on postsecondary education administrators.
 For more information about college and university presidents, see the profile on top executives.

 Critical-thinking skills.
-To challenge established theories and beliefs, conduct original research, and design experiments, postsecondary teachers need to apply analyses and logic to arrive at sound conclusions.
+To conduct original research and design experiments, postsecondary teachers need to analyze information logically.

 Resourcefulness.
-Postsecondary teachers need to be able to present information in a way that students will understand.
-They need to adapt to the different learning styles of their students and teach students who have little or no experience with the subject.
+Postsecondary teachers must be able to present information in a way that students will understand.
+They need to adapt to the different learning styles of their students and be able to use technology for lessons or assignments.

 Speaking skills.
 Postsecondary teachers need good communication skills to present lectures and provide feedback to students.

 Writing skills.
-Postsecondary teachers need to be skilled writers to publish original research and analysis.
+Postsecondary teachers need strong writing ability to publish original research and analysis.